 f.
 Towel or air dry your hair when possible.
 When you can, try not to use a hair dryer.
 The heat can damage your hair, especially if you are not using a heat protecting spray.

-11. Facilitator then asks students if they know what dandruff is.
+11. Ask students if they know what dandruff is.

 a.
-If students are unresponsive, Facilitator can ask pointed questions such as, “Do you think dandruff is dirt?
+If students are unresponsive, ask pointed questions such as, “Do you think dandruff is dirt?
 Have you ever seen a commercial for dandruff shampoo?
 What did it show?”

-12. Facilitator then explains that dandruff is little white flakes we get in our hair.
+12. Explain that dandruff is little white flakes we get in our hair.
 All types of people get it no matter age, gender, or ethnicity—it’s easier to see in dark hair though.

 a.
-Facilitator says there is an idea that people with dandruff are dirty, but really dandruff isn’t dirt.
+Say there is an idea that people with dandruff are dirty, but really dandruff isn’t dirt.
 It’s actually just skin!

 b.
 Most people get it because they have a dry scalp.
 It’s really just dry skin—nothing to do with dirt!